The best headlamps 2023: for your adventures in the dark

 The Nitecore HC65 headlamp’s headline-grabbing specs include its ultra-bright max output of 1000 lumens and its impressive IPX8-rated waterproofing.
 But take one look at this beast and you can see it is built for serious outdoor use, with an anodised military-grade aluminium casing that feels extremely rugged.

 The HC65 is powered by a rechargeable 18650 lithium battery with a 3400mAh capacity, supplied with the headlamp.
-Handily, this can be charged in situ via a micro-USB port, which is hidden behind a screw-down metal cap at one end of the lamp unit.
+Handily, we were able to charge it in situ via a micro-USB port, which is hidden behind a screw-down metal cap at one end of the lamp unit.
 A similar cap at the other end reveals the battery compartment, which can also take 2 x CR123 batteries.

-This isn’t the lightest headlamp around, but it carries comfortably on your head, helped by a secure three-point headband.
+This isn’t the lightest headlamp around, but carried comfortably on our heads, helped by a secure three-point headband.
 The lamp unit swivels smoothly through a full 180 degrees of adjustment.
 It is also fully waterproof, which makes it a very practical headlamp for wet and wild conditions.

 Read our full Nitecore HC65 review